We continue to take down the boss’s minions, in order to bring them down.

-Read moreLet’s Play Super Robot Wars V: Part 234 – The Reason We Live III
+Read moreLet’s Play Super Robot Wars V: Part 249 – The Future IV

 The Invaders make their presence known, and the Gamillans react in a manner that I didn’t quite anticipate.